Point Given: 2000: two-year-old season

-Point Given made his debut on August 12, 2000 in a maiden special weight race at Del Mar, finishing second.
+Point Given made his debut on August 12, 2000, in a maiden special weight race at Del Mar, finishing second.
 He then broke his maiden in his next start on August 26.
 On September 16, he stepped up into graded stakes company in the Kentucky Cup Juvenile Stakes at Turfway Park.
 He reared up at the start and was far back during the early running but made a wide move turning into the stretch and drew off to win by 3 1/2 lengths.

 Point Given's next start was in the Champagne Stakes at Belmont Park on October 14.
-He broke in fourth place then moved to the lead after half a mile.
+He broke in fourth place and then moved to the lead after half a mile.
 He was soon joined by Trailthefox and the two completed six furlongs in 1:09.55.
 Turning for home, the rest of the field started to close and Yonaguska took the lead.
 Point Given battled back and started to pull clear of Yonaguska, only to be passed in the final strides by a fast-closing A P Valentine.

 On November 4, Point Given entered the Breeders' Cup Juvenile, held that year at Churchill Downs.
 He broke poorly from post position 1 and was in tenth place moving into the first turn, then fell even further back down the backstretch, trailing by over 10 lengths with less than a half mile remaining in the race.
 In the final turn, jockey Gary Stevens swung him extremely wide to get racing room.
 Point Given closed rapidly down the stretch but came up a nose short to Macho Uno in a photo finish.
-"There was a ton of traffic going on in front of me," said Stevens.
+"There was a ton of traffic going on in front of me", said Stevens.
 "There was a lot of bumping and jostling and when I got him going, I just wanted to keep him out of trouble."

 Point Given finished his two-year-old campaign in the Hollywood Futurity at Hollywood Park on December 16.
 He trailed early but then moved to the lead down the backstretch and won easily.
 "He wasn't running at all", said Stevens.
 "He was gearing himself down and just absolutely playing with 'em."

 Point Given was a finalist at the 2000 Eclipse Awards but finished second in the voting to Macho Uno for Champion Two-Year-Old honors.